Toward a Dichotomy for Approximation of $H$-coloring: Introduction

+A graph $G$ is a symmetric digraph, that is, $xy \in A(G)$ if and only if $yx \in A(G)$.
+An edge is just a symmetric arc.

-A {\em homomorphism} of a digraph $D$ to a digraph $H$ (a.k.a \textsc{H-coloring}) is a mapping $f : V(D) \rightarrow V(H)$ such that for each arc $xy$ of $D$, $f(x)f(y)$ is an arc of $H$.
-We say mapping $f$ does not satisfy arc $xy$, if $f(x)f(y)$ is not an arc of $H$.
+A {\em homomorphism} of a digraph $D$ to a digraph $H$ (a.k.a $H$-\textsc{Coloring}) is a mapping $f : V(D) \rightarrow V(H)$ such that for each arc $xy$ of $D$, $f(x)f(y)$ is an arc of $H$.
+We say the map $f$ does not satisfy arc $xy$, if $f(x)f(y)$ is not an arc of $H$.
 The homomorphism problem for a fixed target digraph $H$, HOM($H$), takes a digraph $D$ as input and asks whether there is a homomorphism from $D$ to $H$.
 Therefore, by fixing the digraph $H$ we obtain a class of problems, one for each digraph $H$.
 For example, HOM($H$), when $H$ is an edge, is exactly the problem of determining whether the input graph $G$ is bipartite (i.e., the \textsc{2-Coloring} problem).
 Similarly, if $V(H)=\{u,v,x\}, A(H)=\{uv,vu,vx,xv,ux,xu\}$, then HOM($H$) is exactly the classical \textsc{3-Coloring} problem.
-More generally, if $H$ is a clique on $k$ vertices, then HOM($H$) is the \textsc{k-Coloring} problem.
-The \textsc{H-Coloring} problem can be considered within a more general framework, the constraint satisfaction problem (CSP).
+More generally, if $H$ is a clique on $k$ vertices, then HOM($H$) is the $k$-\textsc{Coloring} problem.
+The HOM($H$) problem can be considered within a more general framework, the constraint satisfaction problem (CSP).
 In the CSP associated with a finite relational structure $\mathbb{H}$, the question is whether there exists a homomorphism of a given finite relational structure to $\mathbb{H}$.
-Thus, the \textsc{H-Coloring} problem is a particular case of the CSP in which the involved relational structures are digraphs.
+Thus, the $H$-\textsc{Coloring} problem is a particular case of the CSP in which the involved relational structures are digraphs.
 A celebrated result due to Hell and Nesetril~\cite{hell1990complexity}, states that, for graph $H$, HOM($H$) is in P if $H$ is bipartite or contains a looped vertex, and that it is NP-complete for all other graphs $H$.
-See~\cite{bulatov2005h} for an algebraic proof of the same result.
+See~\cite{bulatov2005h} for an algebraic proof of the same result, and~\cite{bulatov17,zhuk17} for a dichotomy for CSP($\mathbb{H}$).